Figure 8 — The assurance engagement process: Planning

-Examples of benchmarks for overall materiality which may be appropriate, depending on the nature of the engagement, include:
+Examples of benchmarks for overall materiality that may be appropriate, depending on the nature of the engagement, include:

 Performance materiality is usually set below the overall materiality so that the aggregated uncorrected or undetected misstatement is not likely to exceed overall materiality.
 If only one source is reported, it may be appropriate for performance materiality to be set at the same amount as overall materiality.
 It is not simply a mechanical calculation but involves the exercise of professional judgement.

 Overall, materiality and performance materiality, including the percentages and benchmarks on which they are based, are documented in the assurance engagement plan.

 Qualitative materiality is used to define a level of misstatement or non-compliance that does not relate to a magnitude of greenhouse gases or energy.
 In determining qualitative materiality, an auditor needs to consider the misstatement in the context of information that is relevant to users of the greenhouse and energy information and regulatory reporting.

 An assessment of qualitative materiality must include an assessment of whether the misstatement or non-compliance is significant to the particular audited body, whether it is pervasive, and the effect it has on the information or the audited body’s compliance as a whole.
 In combination, these considerations should determine whether the misstatement or non-compliance may affect the decisions of a user of the information.